AxelTAG/etacad/docs/source/usage.rst

                                            y=1,
                                            unfilar_bars=True)

-See more about the parameters of the :meth:`Columngit aa.draw_transverse_rebar_detailing` function for further details.
+See more about the parameters of the :meth:`Column.draw_transverse_rebar_detailing` function for further details.